|

 Whether for solo, congregation, or choir, singing the text of the "Hail Mary" is a foundation of musical expression about the Blessed Virgin Mary.

-Most adult SJB parishioners have not heard this setting, as it is in the repertoire of our school liturgy choir.
+Most adult SJB parishioners have not heard this setting, as it is in the repertoire of our school choir.
 Some of the higher notes present challenge to young singers.
 Yet, some of our more musically inclined children latch on to the soaring melody.

 Marian Antiphons